WilliamEd/msds434-gcp/README.md

 App.yaml is the file that sets gunicorn gate/server information for App Engine

-App engine was set to pull form development in Git as well for a test, however, it was return to manual for simplicity.
+App Engine was set to pull fromm development in Git as well for a test, however, it was return to manual for simplicity.

 In BigQuery two queries where used one to create the model, the other to create the forcast.
 This was also loaded into main.